-Results in Table \ref{tab.average-error-ml} show that (1) The proposed \texttt{LSVV} with 100 random features always provides the best empirical results among all eight approaches.
-(2) Both Laplacian regularization (SS-VV) and the tail sum of singular values of $\WW$ (LRC-VV) outperform the structural risk minimization method (Linear-VV) on most datasets.
+Results in Table \ref{tab.linear-average-error-ml} and Table \ref{tab.kernel-average-error-ml} show that (1) The proposed \texttt{LSVV} with 100 random features always provides the best empirical results among all eight approaches.
+(2) Both Laplacian regularization (SS-VV) and the tail sum of singular values of $\WW$ (LRC-VV) outperform the structural risk minimization method (SRM-VV) on most datasets.